|

 and...

-Alex lives with his single biomom,
+Alex lives with his single biomom

 Nina.

 Confusing, isn't it?
-Both kids visit their other
+Both kids live with

 As you read this, note which parts you agree with and

-feel good about - and why - and which youd do differently.
+feel good about, and why - and which youd do differently.
 There is no right

 way!
-Keep in mind: "co-parent"
+Keep in mind "co-parent"

 + + +

-My Two-role Co-parenting Job
+My Co-parenting Job

 Description